Salmandabbakuti/alertify-nodit/README.md

 - **Telegram/Discord Notifications**: Receive real-time alerts on transactions, token transfers, and address activity directly in your preferred messaging app.

 ### Architecture

+#### How It Works

+1. User adds alert(address to watch, email to receive notifications) → saves in DB

+2. Webhook is created/updated on Nodit with all the addresses to watch plus the newly added address

+3. Nodit sends event to webhook api endpoint when tx hits a tracked address(incoming or outgoing, Token Transfers)

+4. Webhook api endpoint parses tx and checks if it's relevant to any user

+5. Email is sent with rich tx details to the respective user

 ## Getting Started